 Citrus aurantifolia is steam distilled from the fruit rind with a thin consistency and a light green color.

-Lime is a zesty, energetic, revitalizing and cheerful aroma soothing panic, depression, and hopelessness.
+Lime is a zesty, energetic, revitalizing and cheerful aroma soothing panic, anxiety, depression, and hopelessness.

 It is said to boost immune function and ease Acne, Asthma, Chilblains, Colds, Dull Skin, Dark Tone, Flu, Varicose Veins.